 The fact that it is rather common to delete a message when one has found out it was based on a hasty conclusion, didn´t reach the official newsgathering.
 There are but a very few accounts of people who posted the warning message afterwards.

 With the speed of light the internet was fed by Ukrainian war dispatch services, pro Kiev activists and the western media pundits with the suggestion it was the commander in chief himself who thought he had shot down an Antonov.
 The Russian news had said it too, that couldn´t be denied.
-When also the SBU video – clearly fake as facts show (who is talking about an Enakievo downing at this time?) – was issued within hours after the crash, the leading narrative established itself.
+When also the SBU video – clearly fake as facts show (who is talking about an Enakievo downing by Cossacks at this time?) – was issued within hours after the crash, the leading narrative established itself.
 And so it does untill this day.

 Very soon after the posting at the ¨Strelkov¨ Vkontakte site had been erased, on Facebook the media centre peddled the fatal-mistake narrative by suggesting the rebels were ¨caught red-handed¨ (see title dispatch in English).
 Notice also the text between quotation marks.
 The UCMC writes Strelkov claimed a ¨succesful operation¨, an invented quotation, which never appeared in the initial, deleted VKontakte posting nor in any other official or non-official message.